What is Horizontal Integration?

 Horizontal integration is a type of merger where competitors operating in the same market combine their operations to benefit from economies of scale.

-If two companies that offer virtually identical or similar goods or services decide to undergo a merger, the transaction is considered to be horizontal integration.
+If two companies that offer virtually identical or similar goods or services decide to undergo a merger, the transaction is considered horizontal integration.

 The horizontal integration strategy – in which two companies operate at the same level of the value chain and decide to merge – enables companies to increase in size and scope.